Fast food: Tips for choosing healthier options

 Watch what you drink

 Many beverages are high in calories.
-For example, a large regular soda (30 ounces, or 887 milliliters) has nearly 300 calories.
+For example, a large regular soda (30 ounces, or 887 milliliters) has more than 300 calories.
 Instead, order diet soda, water, unsweetened iced tea, sparkling water or mineral water.

 Also, skip the shakes and other ice cream drinks.
 Large shakes can contain more than 800 calories.